 create an object that functions as a stack.
 At the time this new object is created, its init() procedure is executed, which creates an empty list for use by the push() and pop() procedures.
+Notice that push() and pop() are public, but the internal list is private.

 Suppose we already have three Graph objects g[0], g[1], and g[2] (see Creating an object under Objects and object references above).
+Then stack.push(g[1])

-Then stack.push(g[1]) adds a reference to the second Graph at the end of the Stack object's internal list.stack.pop(g[2]) would cause g[2] to reference the same object as g[1] and remove it from the stack.
+adds a reference to the second Graph at the end of the Stack object's internal list. stack.pop(g[2]) would cause g[2] to reference the same object as g[1] and remove it from the stack.

-In this example, we have exploited an existing object class (List) to create a new object class (Stack) that can be used to hold a stack of objects of any class we like-not just objects of any of NEURON's built-in classes, but also objects of any other classes that we might dream up in the future!
+In this example, we have exploited an existing object class (List) to create a new object class (Stack) that can be used to hold a stack of objects of any class we like--not just objects of any of NEURON's built-in classes, but also objects of any other classes that we might dream up in the future!
 Note the use of the List class's count() and remove() methods to find the object at the end of the list and to remove this reference from the list.